szTheory/ashes/README.md

 * delete

 **Options**
-* `--template or --controller-template` - path to a different eex file to use as your template
+* `--template or --controller-template` - path to a different ex file to use as your template
 * `--filename or --controller-filename` - what to name your file, defaults to replacing the string `name` in the template filename
-* `--view-template` - path to a custom eex view file
+* `--view-template` - path to a custom ex view file
 * `--view-filename` - filename to use for your view, defaults to replacing the string `name` in the template filename
 * `--skip-form` - removes the `edit` and `new` functions from the controller (likely used for APIs)
 * `--skip-view` - doesn't create a view module